ponakilan/Walmart-Sales/README.md

 # Walmart Sales Prediction Using Random Forest
-Predicting the sales of Walmart using Random Forest algorithm.
+Predicting the sales of Walmart using Random Forest algorithm...